sissbruecker/linkding/docs/Admin.md

-# Linkding administration
+# Administration

-In the linkding administration page you can manage users.
-Linkding also allows you to do some bulk operations, like archiving bookmarks tagged with a certain tag.
-Also you can delete tags or bookmarks.

-This page describes some main administration functions.
+This document describes how to make use of the admin app that comes as part of each linkding installation.
+This is the default Django admin app with some linkding specific customizations.

+The admin app provides several features that are not available in the linkding UI:
+- User management and user self-management
+- Bookmark and tag management, including bulk operations

 ## Linkding administration page

-Go to the linkding administration page.
-You do this by opening the URL http://[ip-address]:9090/admin.
+To open the Admin app, go the *Settings* view and click on the *Admin* tab.
+This should open a new window with the admin app.

+Alternatively you can open the URL directly by adding `/admin` to the URL of your linkding installation.

 ## User management

-Go to the linkding administration page and select "Users".
+Go to the linkding administration page and select *Users*.
 Here you can add and delete users, and change the password of a user.

-Once you have added a user you can, if needed, give the user staff status, which means this user can access the linkding administration page.
+Once you have added a user you can, if needed, give the user staff status, which means this user can also access the linkding administration page.

-## Bulk operations on bookmarks tagged with a certain tag
+This page also allows you to change your own password if necessary.

+## Bookmark management

+While the linkding UI itself now has a bulk edit feature for bookmarks you can also use the admin app to manage bookmarks or to do bulk operations.

-In the linkding administration page you have several options, among which operations on bookmarks and operation on tags.
+In the main linkding administration page, choose *Bookmarks*.

-First select the bookmarks to operate on.
+First select the bookmarks to operate on:

-- Click on the "bookmarks" link in the linkding administration page.
+- Specify a filter to determine which bookmarks to operate on:
+  - In the column *by username*, you can choose to filter for bookmarks for a specific user
+  - In the column *by is archived*, you can choose to filter for bookmarks that are either archived or not
-- In the column "by tags", choose the tag.
+  - In the column *by tags*, you can choose to filter for specific tags
+  - In the search box you can also add a text filter (note that this doesn't use the same search syntax as the linkding UI itself)

-Now a list of bookmarks, which are tagged with this tag, is opened, each bookmark on a separate line.
+Now a list of bookmarks which match your filter is displayed, each bookmark on a separate line.
 Each line starts with a checkbox.
-Choose the bookmarks you want to do a bulk operation on, or choose the top checkbox to select all shown bookmarks.
+Either choose the individual bookmarks you want to do a bulk operation on, or choose the top checkbox to select all shown bookmarks.

 Open the "Action" select box to choose the desired bulk operation: